 Iron Age (1000 – 500 BCE)

 This age saw the rise and expansion of the Neo-Assyrian Empire under Tiglath-Pileser III (r.
 745-727 BCE) and that Empire's meteoric rise to power and conquest under the rule of great Assyrian kings such as Sargon II (r.
 722-705 BCE), Sennacherib (r.
 705-681 BCE), Esarhaddon (r.
 681-669 BCE) and Ashurbanipal (r. c.
 668-627 BCE, who conquered Babylonia, Syria, Israel, and Egypt).
-The Empire suffered a decline as rapid as its rise due to repeated attacks on central cities by Babylonians, Medes, and Scythians.
+The Empire suffered a decline as rapid as its rise due to repeated attacks on central cities by Babylonians, Medes, and Scythians in 612 BCE.

 Classical Antiquity (500 BCE – 7th century CE)